mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function __init__(self, directory_name: str)

-            Creates an new SaveFile object
+            Creates a new SaveFile object, normally not needed for the modder
             :param directory_name: the name of the directory